BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 .0095
 ```
 And that's also a good example of why you double-check your fees: we'd intended to send a transaction fee of 5,000 satoshis, but sent 95,000 satoshis instead.
 Whoops!

+> **WARNING:** This was not a clever little lesson.
+We messed up our calculation of the the transaction fee when we wrote our raw transaction.
+It's *that* easy, then your money is gone.

 For more JSON magic (and if any of this isn't clear), please read the [JSON Manual](https://stedolan.github.io/jq/manual/) and the [JSON Cookbook](https://github.com/stedolan/jq/wiki/Cookbook).
 We'll be regularly using JQ in future examples.